open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 is the component part.
 It's to dive in into the components.
 For example, how is a charge controller built up?
 What does a charge controller contain?
 It has a power electronics, measuring and communication stage.
-I'm clustering it in the subcomponents of the hardware.
+I'm clustering it in the sub-components of the hardware.
 The idea behind it was that people who want to contribute in the development have a starting point of what do they want to develop.
 If you have an electrical engineering background, you don't need this because this what you learn in university.
 But if you don't have and you're interested in renewable energies, you can use the educational resources to get the basic overview.
 The second part in the educational part is the production.
 It's about how to replicate and produce such components.
-I'm oriented on the lifecycle process.
+I'm oriented on the life cycle process.
 We have development and production stage and now the usage stage.
 Each component has a user manual.
 For learning environment, user usage and documentation it would contain the data acquisition, data analyzes of energy systems and improvements.
 But this isn't yet developed.
 The fourth stage would